caproto/caproto/doc/source/api.rst

     .. attribute:: command_queue

-        The queue from which higher levels feed Commands from
+        A queue where incoming Commands are put, to be read out by calling :meth:`next_command` or :meth:`async_next_command`

     .. automethod:: send
     .. automethod:: recv